 The burning of hydrocarbons also increases climate change and the “greenhouse effect.”
 Once the true effects of hydrocarbon fuels were known, many activists and manufacturers sought a better choice, and the EV was the solution they needed.
 Though environmental concern remains the number one reason for purchasing an EV, there are many other practical reasons EVs are on the rise.

-In fact, lower long terms costs is one of the top reasons consumers choose EVs.
-According to Energysage.com, the cost of operating a gas-powered vehicle each year is $1,117, while the yearly cost of operation for an EV is $485.
-And the difference may get even larger—the U.S. has kept gas prices artificially low for years (Europeans pay more like $6-$7 dollars a gallon), a habit that will have to end at some point as the limited resource becomes rarer.
+In fact, lower longterm costs is one of the top reasons why consumers choose EVs.
+According to Energysage.com, the average cost of operating a gas-powered vehicle each year is $1,117, while the yearly cost of operation for an EV is $485.
+And the difference may get even larger—the U.S. has kept gas prices artificially low for years (Europeans pay closer to $6-$7 dollars a gallon), a habit that fluctuates based on the global market supply.
 The higher gas prices soar, the more EVs will be on the road.

 For many who have only heard reports in the media about exotic brands and astronomical price tags, the EV has long been considered an indulgence of the wealthy.
-The democratization of EV brands is also getting more consumers on board with purchasing an electric car however.
-More consumers are learning they don’t have to spend a fortune to purchase an EV, and that the brand names they’ve always known and counted on are offering accessibly priced vehicles.
+The democratization of EV brands is also getting more consumers on board with purchasing an electric car, however.
+More consumers are learning that they don’t have to spend a fortune to purchase an EV, and that the legacy automakers they depend on are now offering accessibly-priced vehicles.

-A new reason is also emerging for buying EVs—the buyer who wants the most cutting edge technology available.
-In addition to zero tailpipe emissions, LED headlights, wireless charging, sodium-ion batteries, turbo-charged EV engines, windows and open roofs that lighten and darken on their own depending on the sun, and 360 degree cameras are all technology coming to an electric vehicle near you.
+A new reason is also emerging for buying EVs: the buyer who wants the most cutting-edge technology available.
+In addition to zero tailpipe emissions, features like LED headlights, wireless charging, sodium-ion batteries, turbo-charged EV engines, windows, and open roofs that lighten and darken on their own depending on the sun, and 360-degree cameras are coming to an electric vehicle near you.